kitkat729/r-livechat/README.md

 npm install
 ```

-To run, in the command prompt, type
+To run, type in the command prompt
 ```
 npm start
 ```